Hypocoercivity-compatible finite element methods for the long-time computation of Kolmogorov's equation: Introduction

 We view the developments presented below as proof of concept that Galerkin finite element methods over general non-uniform grids can be constructed in a compatible fashion to retain hypocoercivity properties at discrete level.
 This, in turn, leads to a priori error bounds which are \emph{robust} with respect to their dependence on the final time $t_f$.
 Kolmogorov's equation has the role of a sufficiently rich model problem to highlight a new finite element methodology for hypocoercive PDEs on bounded computational domains with view to retaining the long-time behaviour of the exact initial/boundary value problems.
 Apart from the mathematical challenge, the development of numerical methods for kinetic equations on general, possibly non-quasi-uniform meshes has important practical ramifications.
 Indeed, modern applications of kinetic equations involve the movement of large particles for which Lagrangian schemes appear to be preferential by practitioners which greatly benefits from the ability to discretise over unstructured, possibly moving, meshes.

 The remainder of this work is structured as follows.
 In Section \ref{sec:weak_form}, we introduce a variational formulation motivated by design concepts of hypocoercivity \cite{villani}, which is shown to be coercive with respect to an $H^1$-equivalent norm in Section \ref{sec:hypo}.
 A discrete bilinear form using continuous, yet non-conforming, elements with appropriately constructed numerical fluxes ensuring the coercivity in the discrete setting also is proposed in Section \ref{sec:fem} and is shown to admit completely analogous decay to equilibrium properties as the respective continuous problem in the non-external forcing scenario.
 The error analysis of the proposed finite element method is given in Section \ref{sec:error_analysis} along with a discussion on its properties.
-To highlight the potential of the proposed framework for the class of kinetic equations with degenerate diffusion, we briefly discuss the extension of the developments in the first five sections to the case of \man{a} three dimensional (in space) version of Kolmogorov's equation; this is the content of Section \ref{sec:extension}.
+Finally, we present a series of numerical experiments highlighting the predicted convergence rates by the theory; this is the content of Section \ref{sec:num}.

 To simplify notation, we shall abbreviate the $L_2(\omega)$-inner product and $L_2(\omega)$-norm for a Lebesgue-measurable subset $\omega\subset \mathbb{R}^d$ as $(\cdot,\cdot)_{\omega}$ and $\norm{\cdot}{\omega}$, respectively.
 Moreover, when $\omega=\Omega$, we shall further compress the notation to $(\cdot,\cdot)\equiv (\cdot,\cdot)_{\Omega}$ and $\norm{\cdot}{}\equiv \norm{\cdot}{\Omega}$.
 We shall also make use of the standard notation $H^k(\omega)$ for Hilbertian Sobolev spaces, $k\in\mathbb{R}$.